MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/administration/assistant-outlook-scan.md

 The Outlook Scan scenario scans and creates a detailed report of Outlook, Office, Windows and mailbox configurations.

-In the full version of the Assistant, the equivalent scene entry point is *Advanced diagnostics \ Outlook \ Create a detailed report of my Outlook, Office, Windows, and mailbox configuration*.
+In the full version of the Assistant, the equivalent scenario entry point is *Advanced diagnostics \ Outlook \ Create a detailed report of my Outlook, Office, Windows, and mailbox configuration*.

 **Note** This scenario doesn't require an elevated command prompt.